cloverleaf/web/README.md

 As of 09/07/2017 (Version 0.36) the ability to have your master password pre-entered, using a custom url, has been removed.
 This is due to the fact that your password would then show up in my google analytics. ![](http://i.imgur.com/JTd4v5x.png)

-This feature may rear its head in the future if it can be implemented so that the user's security remains the top priority.
-(See to-do #3)
+This feature was implemented in a safer fashion in v0.4, using cookies.

 ## To-do:

 - Add a tutorial (Maybe guided using [intro.js](https://introjs.com/))
+- Aliases YouTube → Google, Tumblr → yahoo etc..
-- Add tumblr/yahoo preset (Warning system to say that they use the same account.)
+- Add Unicode characters to passwords on presets that allow them
-- Saving and automagically loading passwords with cookies
+- React rewrite

 ## Tools used for development